gargantuan/Donut-List/readme.md

 	});

 - __hideList__: if true, the list items are hidden.
 - __keyPlacement__: before or after the list item text.
-Useful is right aligning text.
+Useful if right aligning text.

 ##List Attributes
-It is possible to control some aspects of the donut chart such as colors and key/value separators using the proposed _data_ attribute.
+It is possible to control some aspects of the donut chart such as colors and key/value separators using the HTML5 _data_ attribute.

 ###Colors
 By default, _donutlist.js_ will generate random colors for each list item.
 However, you'll probably want to specify your own colors.